Gurobi/docker-python-example/README.md

              gurobi/python-example
 ```

-In the same way, you can run this image in various environments such as Microsoft Azure Batch.
+In the same way, you can run this image in various containerized environments.

 # License